York, Lake District & Hadrian’s Wall 2026

 Contact DHTour at 1-888-597-3519 or 905-639-9954 or dhtour@dhtour.ca to book.

+Explore the cultural highlights and scenic peaks of Northern England on this five-day tour.
 Roam from the dramatic Yorkshire Dales to the North’s powerful castles and halls.
-Ascend to the tip of Gothic cathedral’s spires before delving into the nooks and crannies of valley villages.
+Ascend to the tip of a gothic cathedral’s spires before delving into the nooks and crannies of valley villages.
 And relive the scenes of fierce conflicts as you wander Hadrian’s Wall.
+Picturesque bays, broad lakes, and stunning buildings are guaranteed on this charming tour of the English landscape.

-5 DAYS / 4 NIGHTS / MAX 16 GUESTS
+5 DAYS / 4 NIGHTS / MAX 16 GUESTS/ SMALL COACH

 Tour Details